Progression as a Newcomer: The 4 Steps to Success

 Timeline: 30 – 90 Days

-You really should not be getting underneath a loaded barbell if you can’t perform body weight squats in your sleep.
+You really should not be getting underneath a heavily loaded barbell if you can’t perform body weight squats in your sleep.
 I have literally run over to a barbell before and stripped weight when I’ve seen people think they are going to perform heavy deadlifts with absolutely no foundation to do so.
-A lot of times, folks in a S&C program don’t want to hear that they are a beginner, and they don’t want to admit to themselves that they are green.
+A lot of times, folks in a S&C program don’t want to hear that they are a beginner, and they don’t want to admit to themselves that their best development protocol is to go lighter.
 It can be a sting to the ego, and often times that inner misrepresentation of what you are actually capable of can at best, stunt your progress and at worst, get you injured.